 Day trip from Madrid to Toledo

 Just how far is Toledo from Madrid?
-The distance is just 72 kilometers, making it the ideal day trip from Madrid.
+The distance is just 72 kilometers, making it the ideal day trip from Madrid, easy to fit in most Spain itineraries.
 You can either take the bus, the train or rent a car.
 Most people are also wondering what to do in Toledo for a day.
 Generally, you will need about 8 hours to explore the whole city, as long as you don’t want to visit every single museum and church.
 So, you might not be able to see everything I mentioned above.

 In fact, I’d go as far as saying that visiting Toledo on a day trip is probably smarter than staying a night.
 Why?
 Segovia, the other beautiful day trip from Madrid, lies exactly on the opposite of the city and even if you are traveling onwards to the south (like Seville or Cordoba) you are not saving that much time.

 That being said, if you really want to see it all and visit all the museums in Toledo (or take it slowly), you will need two days.

 How to get to Toledo from Madrid?